grafana/grafana-image-renderer/docs/sources/_index.md

 If you are running with memory limits, you may want to set the environment variable `GOMEMLIMIT` to a lower value than the limit, such as `1GiB`.
-You should not aim for the `GOMEMLIMIT` to match the container's limit: Chromium needs free memory on top.
+You should not aim for the `GOMEMLIMIT` to match the container's limit because Chromium needs free memory on top.
 We recommend 1 GiB of `GOMEMLIMIT` per 8 GiB of container memory limit.

 If you do not use memory limits, the above configuration can still prove useful, especially if you run the service alongside other services on the same host.